David Rosetzky – Being Ourselves

 PZ Myers, Mikey Bear and Robyn Williams at 2010 Global Atheist Convention Gala Dinner

 Please enjoy my collection of photographs from the weekend of March 12-14 2010.
-I’ve posted them to Picasa, Plus, and Facebook.
+I’ve posted them to Google Photos (formerly Picasa) and Facebook.
 I invite your comments.

 Stand tuned for the photographs from the second Global Atheist Convention, this coming weekend, April 13-15 2012.